AIEpisteme/MedXpertQA-HF/README.md

 ## 📖Overview

 **MedXpertQA** includes 4,460 questions spanning 17 specialties and 11 body systems.
 It includes two subsets, **MedXpertQA Text** for text medical evaluation and **MedXpertQA MM** for multimodal medical evaluation.
 The following figure presents an overview.
+This is fork.
 <details>
 <summary>
   More Details